chromygabor/the-playground/frpui/doc/Basics.md

-# Functional Reactive UI framework
+# Functional Reactive UI framework in Scala

-I wanted to prove that an application wich have a lot of sources of actions, can have state represented by immutable datastructure.
+With this article and experience, I want to prove that an application wich have a lot of sources of actions, can have state represented by immutable datastructure.

 ### Collections
 Basically we start with a simple collection.
 Each collection has a scan method.
 In this case we use the scanLeft method,